-As a charity we focus on communities of people connected by certain characteristics they share.
-We do not deliver clinical services for people who are in distress.
+As a charity, we focus on communities of people connected by certain characteristics they share.
+We do not deliver clinical services to people who are in distress.
 When one takes a 'macro' view like this, we don’t forget the individuals, rather we invest energy in understanding what makes people who belong in certain communities or walks of life more vulnerable to developing mental health problems than others.

 We define prevention in the 'public health' (the health of the population as a whole) sense of the term.
 Under this lens, there are three types of prevention.

 1. Primary prevention: preventing problems before they emerge

 Primary prevention focuses on stopping problems before they emerge.
 Primary prevention is relevant to all of us – often whole societies or nations – hence, solutions (or in our jargon: 'interventions') targeting primary prevention are called 'universal'.

 Examples of universal solutions include a national anti-stigma campaign that ensures we all follow the same standards when discussing mental health.
 Our universal work in the Foundation includes the Peer Education Project, which delivers courses enhancing 'mental health literacy' (knowledge and beliefs about mental ill-health which aid their recognition, management or prevention) in schools for all the students in Year 7.

 Universal solutions neither discriminate nor focus.
 Rather they intend to protect.
 We can all identify non-mental health-related universal solutions already in our lives, including banning smoking across whole buildings and making it mandatory to wear seat belts in the car.

 Often, a universal approach will aim to protect the most vulnerable community members in a non-stigmatising way, thus benefitting everyone.
 For example, mandating that all buildings have an accessible entrance means that people using wheelchairs can access space, but this is also handy for those carrying a large suitcase or delivering a large package.